DIY Tips to Remove a Tree Stump Effectively

 3. Use A Chainsaw

 Another one of the best DIY tips for removing a tree stump is using a chainsaw.
 Now, if you have never used a chainsaw before, it is crucial to be extremely careful.
 With that in mind, a chainsaw is one of the best methods to quickly chip away at the tree stump and be able to cut back the root system as well as the stump in a quick and effective manner.
-If you do not feel confident using a chainsaw, Hire a trusted tampa tree service like us.
+If you do not feel confident using a chainsaw, Hire a trusted tree service like us.
 We will be more than happy to assist in removing your eyesore of a tree stump!

 4. Rot The Tree Stump